gwt-noo/jasmine-wrapper/README.md

 # Change log

+## 0.1.7
+ - Adding more of the expectation API
+ - New generator to make test writing cleaner in JAVA

 ## 0.1.6
  - Once again, recompilation happens when the test page is refreshed
  - If no recompilation, the runner will load the normal .nocache module file